kristoff-it/zig-cuckoofilter/README.md

 ------------------------------------------------------------------------------

 ### Read the provided examples
-In [`c-abi-examples`](c-abi-examples/) you will find a few different simple examples on how to use the library from C code or in your language of choice by using the C Foreign Function Interface.
+In [`c-abi-examples/`](c-abi-examples/) you will find a few different simple examples on how to use the library from C code or in your language of choice by using the C Foreign Function Interface.

-### Read the rest of this README.
+### Read the rest of this README
 To learn how to use all the functionalities of this library, read the rest of the README.
-It's Zig so you can't copy it verbatim, but for each function there's a C equivalent in
+It's Zig code so you can't copy it verbatim, but for each function there's a C equivalent in
     [`cuckoofilter_c.zig`](src/cuckoofilter_c.zig).

 ### Download binaries or compile it yourself